Our practice covers the following areas:

 - An international bank with respect to the environmental obligations and potential liabilities stemming from its oil trading and transportation activities

-- A leading international courier company with respect to the environmental and regulatory obligation stemming from the storage and transport of hazardous materials
+- A leading international courier company with respect to environmental and regulatory obligations, stemming from the storage and transport of hazardous materials

 - One of the most prominent seismic survey companies with respect to the environmental aspects relating to oil extraction activities in Greece including the import, export and treatment of hazardous and other materials, data residency issues etc.